 Rule 7 – Confidential information

 Email is just too risky a place to include confidential information.
 Ask yourself if you would want the content of your email displayed on a bulletin board.
-Never make offensive, sexist or racially segregating remarks in emails, even as a joke.
+Never make offensive, sexist, or racially segregating remarks in emails, even as a joke.

 Rule 8 – Abbreviations & emoticons

 Even in today’s scenario, some people still don’t know what they mean, so it’s better to drop them.
-And emoticons, such as the smiley 🙂 don’t belong in business email unless a relaxed form of communication has long been established with the customer.
+And emoticons, such as the smiley 🙂 don’t belong in a business email unless a relaxed form of communication has long been established with the customer.